Emil Kornvig: Cittadella

 On 1 August 2023, Kornvig signed with Serie B club Cittadella.

 Brann

 After only half a season at Cittadella, Kornvig moved on to Norwegian top-flight club Brann in on 16 February 2024.

+Widzew Łódź

+On 23 January 2026, Kornvig joined Polish Ekstraklasa club Widzew Łódź for a reported fee of €2.3 million, signing a three-and-a-half-year deal.